 An instrument is classified at fair value through profit or loss if it is held for trading or is designated as such upon initial recognition.
 Financial instruments are designated at fair value through profit or loss if the Company manages such investments and makes purchase and sale decisions based on their fair value in accordance with the Company's documented risk management or investment strategy.
 Upon initial recognition attributable transaction costs are recognised in profit or loss when incurred.
-Financial instruments at fair value through profit or loss are measured at fair value, and changes therein are recognised in profit or loss.
+Financial instruments at fair value through profit or loss.